OK, Google: how to optimize a website for voice search

 - easy for listeners to comprehend without looking at the screen

 - free from complicated terms they would have to look up

 Overall high rankings

-To optimize a website for voice search, you need to follow the general guidelines of search engine optimization even more thoroughly.
-Since only one result will be read in voice, the content has to be the best of the best.
+To optimize a website for voice search, you need to follow the general guidelines of search engine optimization , but even more thoroughly.
+Since only one result will be read in voice, the content has to be the best one of the best.

-Since Google strives to choose the most useful results to show in voice search, it will choose highly ranked content.
-So it’s time to optimize!
+Since Google strives to choose the most useful results to show in voice search, it will choose the highly ranked content.
+So it’s time for optimizing for voice search!
 Take care of content uniqueness, usefulness, relevance that also reflect in the visiting rate, click-through rate (CTR), session duration, and other factors considered by Google.

 Local search optimization

 People often use voice search to find the nearest places or order something nearby.
 If it’s your niche and you do offer local services and/or delivery, be sure to optimize your site for local search.

 This means to optimize your content with local keywords, list your company at Google My Business, keep your business contact details accurate and up-to-date, and more.